Meteor-Community-Packages/meteor-collection-hooks/README.md

 - Allow calling insert/update/remove directly (don't fire hooks)
 - Verify that fetch and fetchAllFields actually get used
 - Verify that transform actually gets used
+- Write tests to verify allow/deny are functioning properly with hooks

 ### Contributors